What is Lean Six Sigma - Benefits and Implementation

 How do I maintain improvements long-term?

-This is where 60% of projects fail — the improvements don’t stick.
-Success requires: Built-in monitoring that doesn’t require extra effort, regular (but brief) review cycles, easy ways to suggest and implement improvements, and tools that make the improved process easier than the old way.
+This is where 60% of projects fail - the improvements do not stick.
+Success requires: Built-in monitoring that does not require extra effort, regular (but brief) review cycles, easy ways to suggest and implement improvements, and tools that make the improved process easier than the old way.
 If the new process requires more discipline than the old one, it will fail.

 Is Lean Six Sigma outdated?

-The principles are timeless — reducing waste and variation will always matter.
-What’s outdated is the traditional implementation approach with complex flowcharts and lengthy consulting engagements.
+The principles are timeless - reducing waste and variation will always matter.
+What is outdated is the traditional implementation approach with complex flowcharts and lengthy consulting engagements.
 Modern Lean Six Sigma leverages AI and automation to identify improvements and implement changes faster than ever.

 Can small teams use Lean Six Sigma?

-Small teams often see the best ROI from Lean Six Sigma because they can’t afford waste.
-You don’t need a dedicated quality department.
+Small teams often see the best ROI from Lean Six Sigma because they cannot afford waste.
+You do not need a dedicated quality department.
 You need clear processes, simple tools, and a commitment to continuous improvement.
-Some of our most successful implementations are in companies with fewer than 50 employees.
+In our conversations with operations teams, some of the most impressive results come from companies with fewer than 50 employees.

-Lean Six Sigma isn’t about perfection.
-It’s about being slightly better today than yesterday, consistently.
+Lean Six Sigma is not about perfection.
+It is about being slightly better today than yesterday, consistently.
 That compounds into dramatic results.

-You’ve seen the theory.
-You’ve heard the success stories.
+You have seen the theory.
+You have heard the success stories.
 But nothing changes until you pick one broken process and fix it.

 Start this week.
 Choose something specific - invoice approvals, customer onboarding, employee time-off requests.
 Document what actually happens.
 Find the biggest bottleneck.
 Fix it.
 Measure the improvement.